gravitational/planet/README.md

 ### Building (installing from source)

-You must have Docker > 1.8.0 installed to continue.
-When installing Docker on Virtualbox/vagrant you may end up with a VM which doesn't boot (hangs during shared volume mounting).
-Do `apt-get dist-upgrade` to fix that.
+You must have `Docker > 1.8.0` installed (and its daemon running) to build Planet.
+This means you should be in `docker` group and being able to run typical Docker commands like `docker run` without using `sudo`.

 Also, if using [Vagrant](https://www.vagrantup.com/downloads.html), make sure you have Vagrant version `1.7.4` or newer.
 This building process has been tested on `Debian 8` and `Ubuntu 15.04`.

-The output of Planet build is a tarball that goes into `~/planet.build`.
-There are three targets and _you have to build one of them before you can continue_:
+The output of Planet build is a tarball that goes into `build/$TARGET`.
+There are three targets:

-* `make planet-master` builds an image containing only Kubernetes master components (kube-api, etcd, etc)
+* `make master` - builds an image containing only Kubernetes master components (kube-api, etcd, etc)
-* `make planet-node` builds an image containing only Kubernets node components (kubelet, kube-proxy)
+* `make node` - builds an image containing only Kubernets node components (kubelet, kube-proxy)
-* `make planet-dev` builds an image with everything (master+node). it is a single-machine Kubernetes cluster

-These take a while to build, especially the first time.
-Usually you would want planet-dev for regular development, and when it's done you can start planet:
+* `make dev` - builds a combined (master+node) image. _This is what you will be hacking on_.

+These take a while to build at first, but subsequent builds are much faster because intermediate results are cached.
+To clear and rebuild from scratch, run one of the following (depending which target you want to wipe out): `make dev-clean`, `make node-clean` or `make master-clean`

+If you want to clear everything, simply run `make clean`

+### Starting "Dev" image

+Run:

 ```
-make start
+make dev-start
 ```

 You will need another terminal to interact with it.
-To enter into Planet container, you'll need to execute `make enter`.

-When you enter a container, you will see Kubernetes components running, with `ps -e` showing something like:
+To enter into a running Planet container, you'll need to execute `make enter`.
+You will see Kubernetes components running, with `ps -e` showing something like:

 ```
   PID TTY          TIME CMD